 If there is any missing information in your bill (such as a diagnosis or a billing practitioner), or the patient's health card number is invalid, and your default billing status is:

 Draft - an error appears and the encounter is not signed.
 Fix the issue and attempt to sign the encounter again.

 Ready to Submit - the encounter is signed but the bill is not submitted to MDBilling.
 The status of the claim is Attention Required and the individual bill items have a status of Invalid.
 Fix the issue.
 Once there are no errors, change the claim status back to Ready to Submit so the claim can be submitted to MDBilling.

-📌 Note: The billing items do not appear in the Insured Billing for this patient or the Billing dashboard until you sign the encounter.
+📌 Note: The billing items do not appear under Insured Billing for the patient or the CHR Billing dashboard until you sign the encounter.